The Green Bay Packers added a pocket to Aaron Jones' jersey so he can play while carrying his father's ashes - NewsBreak

 The Green Bay Packers added a pocket to Aaron Jones' jersey so he can play while carrying his father's ashes

-(CNN) — Aaron Jones of the Green Bay Packers received a heartwarming gesture from his team after losing a pendant containing his father's ashes during a game.
-After the black pendant was found, Red Batty, the team's equipment manager, built a small pocket onto Jones' jersey, perfectly measured to securely hold the pendant, the Green Bay Packers said on Twitter Sunday.www.cnn.com
+Aaron Jones of the Green Bay Packers received a heartwarming gesture from his team after losing a pendant containing his father's ashes during a game.
+After the black pendant was found, Red Batty, the team's equipment manager, built a small pocket onto Jones' jersey, perfectly measured to securely hold the pendant, the Green Bay Packers said on Twitter Sunday.www.actionnewsnow.com

 Comments / 0